 NHS TEST AND PROTECT CONSENT FORM for COVID 19 Testing

-(This common consent form has been designed for use by: staff; parents and guardians of senior phase pupils under 16; and senior phase pupils over 16.
+(This common consent form has been designed for use by: staff; parents and guardians of pupils under 16; and senior phase pupils over 16.
 Underlined sections should be deleted as applicable and the form should be completed as follows:

 for pupils younger than 16 years, this form must be completed by the parent or legal guardian.
 Remember to complete one consent form for each child you wish to enrol.